Welcome to the Shift!

 Itâs fast, messy and a bit Wild Westâand also the most exciting and trusted area of journalism imo.
 People are paying for it!
 Iâm here for it.

 I started the Shift in 2020 to celebrate culture and help shape the future of media.
-Tell big-hearted stories, share intel, and build community so we can figure this out together.
-I believe we can achieve more collectively than alone.
+Sharing ideas and insights and building relationships so we can figure this out together.
+We can achieve more collectively than alone (longtime NUJ member!)

-Iâm fascinated by the shift towards indie media and the rise of entrepreneurship (the future of work), mobile offices, and portfolio careersâtrying to make peace with my own.
+Iâm fascinated by the shift towards creator-led media, the rise of entrepreneurship (the future of work), mobile offices and portfolio careersâtrying to make peace with my own.

 The Bayeux Tapestry, which depicts the Battle of Hastings, is set to return to the UK on loan in 2026 after 900 years.
 You can see it at the British Museum in Sept.